 Chapter 2.
 CONFESSION OF FAITH

-C2.01.
+*C2.01.
 This congregation confesses the Triune God, Father, Son, and Holy Spirit.

-C2.02.
+*C2.02.
 This congregation confesses Jesus Christ as Lord and Savior and the Gospel as the power of God for the salvation of all who believe.

 Jesus Christ is the Word of God incarnate, through whom everything was made and through whose life, death, and resurrection God fashions a new creation.